jodymgustafson/ez-ioc/readme.md

     const iocContainer = require("ez-ioc");

-or create one
+Or create your own:

     import {EzIocContainer} from "ez-ioc";
     const myContainer = new EzIocContainer();

 By default if you try to resolve an identifier that doesn't exist in your container it will throw an error.
 If you don't want that behavior pass in a config object to the constructor with allowUnbound = true.
-In that case it will return undefined rather than throw an error.
+In that case it will return `undefined` rather than throw an error.

     const myContainer = new EzIocContainer({ allowUnbound: true });